Military history of India: The Marathas

-In 1674, Shivaji Bhosale carved an independent Maratha zone around Pune, Maharashtra, from the Bijapur Sultanate and, with that began the emergence of the Marathas as the most important power in India that filled the vacuum created by the decline of the Mughal Empire.
+In 1674, Shivaji carved an independent Maratha zone around Pune, Maharashtra, from the Bijapur Sultanate and, with that began the emergence of the Marathas as the most important power in India that filled the vacuum created by the decline of the Mughal Empire.
 Shivaji established an effective civil and military administration.
 After a lifetime of conquest and guerrilla warfare with the Mughal emperor Aurangzeb, Shivaji died in 1680, leaving behind a kingdom of great but ill-defined extent.
 This was followed by a period of instability ending with Aurangzeb's death.

 Shivaji was the second king in Indian history to maintain an active navy.
 Kanhoji Angre, the first Maratha naval chief under Shivaji's grandson Shahuji, controlled illegal entries into Maratha territory by Dutch, English and Portuguese commercial ships on the Western coast of India in the early 18th century.
 He remained undefeated until his death in 1729.

 Although the descendants of Shivaji continued to rule, the office of the Peshwa, or the prime minister, became the focus of Maratha power and patronage.
 The Peshwas were the effective rulers of the Maratha state and oversaw the period of greatest Maratha expansion, brought to an end by the Maratha's defeat by an Afghan army at the Third Battle of Panipat in 1761.
 The Marathas recovered their position as the dominant power in India by 1772 until the last Peshwa, Baji Rao II, was defeated by the British in the Third Anglo-Maratha War.
 With the defeat of the Marathas, no native power represented a threat for the British any longer.
 The end of the last Anglo-Maratha War marked the era of British paramountcy over India.

 The Marathas also developed a potent Navy circa 1660s, which at its peak, dominated the territorial waters of the western coast of India from Mumbai to Savantwadi.
 It would engage in attacking the British, Portuguese, Dutch, and Siddi Naval ships and kept a check on their naval ambitions.
 The Maratha Navy dominated until around the 1730s, was in a state of decline by 1770s, and ceased to exist by 1818.